Frequently Asked Questions

 It is OK to take PrEP if I’m on anti-depressants?

-You should let your doctor know all medications, supplements, and vitamins you are taking to avoid potential drug interactions.
+You should let your doctor know all medications, supplements and vitamins you are taking to avoid potential drug interactions.

 FDA, Highlights of Prescribing Information: Descovy [PDF].
 October 2019.